 Known primarily as a haven for divers and surfers, Lembongan and its sister islands of Nusa Ceningan and Nusa Penida offer a variety of dive sites for both novice and expert divers.

-More importantly, the island offers vast stretches of empty beachfront for those looking for a break from the bustling bliss of Bali.
+More importantly, the island offers vast stretches of empty beachfront.
+Meaning it’s perfect for those looking for a break from the bustling bliss of Bali.

 How to Get to Nusa Lembongan

 Boats leave several times daily from Bali’s Sanur Beach and speed boats can reach the island in as little as 30 minutes.

 A number of different speed boat companies run this route and prices are similar across the board.
 Ticket prices typically include pick-up from your hotel in Bali and a transfer to your hotel on Lembongan upon arrival.